 - Please note the type of exam for each course.
-A "home assignment/mini project" exam run in parallel with the course and will start on the first day of teaching and the research question for the home assignment/mini project must be handed in to the course instructor no later than TBA and approved by the course instructor no later than TBA, read more under the exam section under Courses and exams.
+A "home assignment/mini project" exam runs in parallel with the course and will start on the first day of teaching.
+The research question for the home assignment/mini project must be handed in to the course instructor for approval by the 3rd teaching week, read more under the exam section under Courses and exams.
 All the exams of the type "home assignment/mini project" will take place simultaneously.
 That means your exam submissions must be handed in on the same day and time.
 If you do not wish to have two simultaneous home assignments/mini projects, please choose other courses with another exam type.
 Neither the time nor the exam type will be changed.

 - Please note that it is not possible to switch courses once the application round is closed.
-We will overbook all courses in relation to the number of seats in each course.
-So even if someone else withdraws, this will not leave a seat to be filled.
+We will overbook all courses in relation to the number of places in each course.
+So even if someone else withdraws, this will not leave a place to be filled.